 No one likes or looks good in dingy white clothes.
 Fortunately, there are just a few simple rules that should be followed to keep white clothes looking white.
 And, if they happen to get a bit dull, grey, or yellowed, you can learn how to restore the brightness to white washable clothes.

 How to Wash White Clothes to Keep Them White

 - The first step in keeping white clothes white is to sort dirty laundry carefully.
 Washing white clothes separately will prevent color bleeding and transfer from colored clothes that leaves the white fabric looking dull.

 - Select a detergent that contains optical brighteners.
 These brighteners will make fabrics appear whiter than they are by tricking the eye.
 The brighteners bend UV light waves to showcase blue light and minimize the amount of yellow light your eye sees making fabrics appear whiter.

 - If you feel your laundry detergent is not cleaning well, then boost its performance by adding 1/2 cup borax or 1 cup baking soda to each wash load.

 - Use the hottest water recommended for the fabric to help remove body oils and grime that can dull the fabric.

 - Treat stains immediately.
-Follow stain removal guidelines for fabric types and type of stains.
+Follow stain removal guidelines for fabric types and types of stains.

 - Check clothes when they come out of the washer.
 Never dry a garment on high heat that still has a stain.
 It can become permanent.
 Retreat and wash again.

 - Dry white clothing and fabrics outside if possible.
 The ultraviolet rays from the sun will help to brighten and whiten the garment.

 - If drying with an automatic dryer, choose a lower heat setting and remove clothes while slightly damp and air dry.
 Excessive heat can cause stains and residual soil to yellow.

 - Check iron settings and avoid heat that is too high.
 Clothes can scorch, and that is very difficult to remove.